mehdi-absln/online-learning-platform/QWEN.md

 - SQLite database with Drizzle ORM
 - TypeScript for type safety
 - State management with Pinia
+- SEO-friendly with proper meta tags
+- Form validation on both client and server

 ### Tech Stack
 - **Framework**: Nuxt.js 4 with Vue 3